Students and Copyright

 Students copying more than these limits

-• The work is available under a creative commons licence (although conditions of use for these must be complied with)
+- The work is available under a creative commons licence (although conditions of use for these must be complied with, including attribution)

 Copying print material from the internet

 The internet is not copyright free.
 All content on the internet should be treated as copyright, and all of the rights and requirements in this guide apply to that content.
 You need either a right, or a permission, to use internet materials.
-The rights and limits are the same as for “print materials and images” above.
+Unless the terms and conditions on the website say otherwise, the rights and limits for online materials are the same as those for “print materials and images” listed above, .

 Copying from library databases